jappeace/methods-homework/thesisideas.md

 automaticly, of course the valuation function is key, but since in games you create your own systems this should not be impossible.

-#KARO
-believes only go to you believe it your you don't.
-You can try to extend it with using a gradient.

 # Mistakes
 Analyze what mistakes are made usually by humans (for example perception errors or logical flaws) and how they can be reperesented in an